Buhtolin/Kamels/README.md

 ## To-Do:

-There is lots of polishing to be done on the code, and there are some occassional bugs with the background mode of KamelsSwitch.
+This is an unfinished project, there is lots of polishing to be done on the code, and there are some occassional bugs with the background mode of KamelsSwitch.
 Having to hardcode HID byte commands is an ongoing hindrance for which I have not yet found a satisfying remedy.

 ## DISCLAIMER!